bugsnag/bugsnag-js/packages/react-native/UPGRADING.md

 Full integration instructions are available on the [React Native integration guide](https://docs.bugsnag.com/platforms/react-native/react-native#installation).
 This section will focus on specific areas that have changed.

-Since this update involved a major bump to Bugsnag's JS, Android and iOS notifiers – bringing all of their APIs in sync, virtually every usage of Bugsnag's API in your application will need updating.
+Since this update involved a major bump to Bugsnag's JS, Android and iOS notifiers, including lots of breaking changes to bring all of their APIs in sync, any usage of Bugsnag's API in your application will need updating.

 ### Initialization